unicode-org/icu4x/docs/process/data_versioning.md

 1. A new data struct reduces data size or code size relative to the old data struct.
 2. Data in the old data struct is obsolete and being replaced by a smaller data struct.
-3. ICU4X is undergoing a major version number change.
+3. ICU4X is undergoing a major version number change, approximately once every 1-3 years.

 ### III.
 Data File Versioning